 “Talk about giving back,” said Latrese.
-“She used to take me and my sister around to different conferences where she would speak and we would meet people from all over the world.
-Growing up with someone who has given her life to giving back, I was exposed to different people, and I have never been nervous around different cultures or different people.”
+“She used to take me and my sister around to different conferences.
+She would speak and we would meet people from all over the world.
+Growing up with someone who has given her life to giving back, I was exposed to different people.
+I have never been nervous around different cultures or different people.”

-Latrese credits her mother—and her hometown of Bluffton—with giving her the confidence to perform in front of large crowds.
+Latrese credits her mother—and her Blufftonian roots—with giving her the confidence to perform in front of large crowds.

-“Traveling now and being in front of thousands or tens of thousands of people singing—I’m comfortable in all those settings,” she added.
+“Traveling now and being in front of thousands of people singing is comfortable to me,” she added.
 “It’s because of my upbringing in Bluffton, which would probably blow people’s minds.
 I was surrounded by love and a lot of family and I was protected, so it was amazing.
-I feel like Bluffton has given me so much, so to come back to perform for my mom’s It’s Better to Give Back Fund is definitely a pleasure.
+Bluffton gave me so much.
+Coming back to perform for my mom’s It’s Better to Give Back Fund is definitely a pleasure.
 I come back whenever I get the chance.”

 One of her all-time favorite gospel songs is “Stand” by Donnie McClurkin.

 “No matter what you go through—the storm, the rain, heartache and pain—just stand and God will bless,” advised this talented songstress.
 “Atlanta is a big city, and the pace is so fast, but Bluffton, in essence, is the personification of ‘standing’ because it’s so slow.
 I’ll always have a place to call home and, remembering that, you can just be yourself.
 I’m from a beautiful place, I have a great family and I’m proud of just being who I am.
-Regardless of what’s going on around me, my name is Latrese Bush and I’m from Bluffton, South Carolina.”
+Regardless of what’s going on around me, my name is Latrese Bush and I am a Blufftonian.”